tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 - Preferred Label: Policy
 - Definition: The set of data quality Needs for a UseCase
 - SubClass Of: NeedConcept
-- Notes: Composition of data quality Needs into UseCases
+- Notes: Composition of data quality Needs into UseCases.

 ********************